ANEESH KUDRIMOTI- MARCH 22, 2023

 (1.2.1) An overview of literature on productivity in S.T.E.M research

-(1.2.2) An overview of literature on productivity in Economics research
+(1.2.2) An overview of literature on productivity in economics research

-To measure productivity in these fields, researchers examined a set of working papers posted on the Social Science Research Network (SSRN) by faculty at top-50 U.S. economics and finance departments.
+In a recent study published in the Oxford Academic, Samuel Kruger, a professor of Finance at the University of Texas, Austin, points out how it is difficult to predict whether stay-at-home orders will have a positive or negative effect on economics research.
+On one hand, Kruger notes that economics research traditionally heavily relies on in-person seminars, conferences, and informal office conversations, many of which came to a halt in March 2020.
+On the other hand, he describes how Covid-related challenges present new opportunities for economics research particularly in fields like healthcare and public economics.
+This positive effect is further increased due to how economics research generally involves the use of existing datasets, as opposed to data collected in a lab or through fieldwork, which makes it an ideal candidate for efficient teleworking.
+To accurately measure the direction of this change, Kruger examined a set of working papers posted on the Social Science Research Network (SSRN) by faculty at top-50 U.S. economics and finance departments.
 To quantify production, they measured the frequency at which papers were posted to the SSRN by faculty, and used a difference-in-differences model to determine a statistically-significant change in research output before and after the pandemic.
 The key finding is that following the onset of COVID-19, research production in economics and finance (measured by the posting of working papers) increased by 29%.
-This figure shows the resilience and potential evolution of economics research in the face of the pandemic, which is certainly a contrast to the S.T.E.M. fields discussed above.
-It also signals a possible increase in collaboration that may have promoted an increase in research output.
+This figure shows the resilience and potential evolution of economics research in the face of the pandemic, which is somewhat of a contrast to the S.T.E.M. fields discussed above.

-An interesting result common to much of the literature I examined was a striking gender disparity in research production.
-In a journal article centered on the impact of Covid-19 research published in the NIH, the authors discuss how early analysis on publications in-and outside of scientific research have shown that “female academics are publishing less and starting fewer research projects than their male peers” .
+A common theme of the literature I examined was a striking gender disparity in research production during the pandemic.
+In the NIH journal article mentioned in (1.2.1), the authors discuss how early analysis on publications in-and outside of scientific research have shown that “female academics are publishing less and starting fewer research projects than their male peers.”
 The authors specifically point to the increased familial and childcare responsibilities that women are facing during the pandemic due to having to work from home.
 In a related article published in The Guardian, the authors interview several female academics in the UK to gain insight into this potential gender gap.
 One female academic explains this disparity in terms of the historic wage gap, saying “because she earns less, and can be more flexible about when she works, the bulk of the childcare falls to her.”
 Both articles provide some qualitative evidence on gender disparity in research production through anecdotal evidence from female academics, but are limited in that they don’t show a statistically significant difference between production across males and females.
-The article mentioned above regarding the effect of the pandemic on research in economics and finance seeks to incorporate this perceived difference into their modeling to limit potential noise in their regression model.
+In the paper mentioned in (1.2.2), Kruger incorporates this perceived difference into their modeling to limit potential noise in his regression model.
 The key finding from the paper was that “women between the age of 35 and 49 experienced a production increase that is 0.31 papers per year smaller than men in the same age group, a difference that is statistically significant at the 1% level.”
 In addition, researchers found a mean 6% increase for women aged 35–49 compared to a mean 32% increase for men aged 35–49 before and after the pandemic.
 Both of these statistics, again show a sizable and statistically significant change in production sectioning on gender.
-While my paper isn’t specifically focused on examining these differences, there is likely a correlation between research production and research collaboration, which implies gender could potentially be associated with collaboration differences.
-I thus incorporated gender differences into my statistical model so as to isolate the effect of geographical barriers on research collaboration.
-This is essentially to overcome omitted variable bias when determining a causal effect between social-distancing measures during pandemic and collaboration in Economics.
-The specific incorporation of gender differences in my model will be explained more in Section 2.2 of the paper.
+Overall, this literature provides sufficient evidence that gender disparities are likely associated with decreased research productivity.
+However, the anecdotal evidence detailed in the NIH article along with the empirical evidence presented by Kruger, are not sufficient enough to draw conclusions about changes in collaboration practices within economics.
+In this paper, I seek to address this shortcoming by utilizing a regression model with an interaction term to explain gender disparities across the pandemic.
+I aim to establish a causal relationship between pandemic-induced gender inequity and collaboration, and how this has potentially masked the neutral/positive trend in economics productivity described by Krueger.

 (2) Data Collection and Research Design